fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ### Recommended Resources
 This [paper](https://arxiv.org/abs/1407.1610) will give you further insight on what to try while training a CNN.
 It is certainly not a technical tutorial, but I strongly recommend to read it before you start designing CNN architectures

+## Sample Code (Edit)

+As there have been several technical difficulties to setup the training code, you might use the following sample to train a small CNN (Notice the loss will barely drop **for this net** no matter how long you train).
+This code asumes an Nvidia GPU is available and cuda 8.0 is installed.

 ## Data